Got a tough love and money question? Email us at firstname.lastname@example.org.

 Why these two things?

-First, joint accounts are a great way to reduce the back and forth accounting between each other.
+First, joint bank accounts are a great way to reduce the back and forth accounting between each other.
 When we meet couples, many of them might be Venmo’ing money to each other or even keeping tabs on a spreadsheet.
 A joint bank account can help remove much of that coordinating, leaving you to spend your time on more fun things!
-This also means that with a joint account, automating your finances (if you’re into that kinda thing) can be done especially for the really boring stuff like paying bills or funding your account.
+This also means that with a joint bank account, automating your finances (if you’re into that kinda thing) can be done especially for the really boring stuff like paying bills or funding your account.

 Secondly, trust is key here as money in a joint account is co-owned by each of you (meaning either of you can take all the funds out irrespective of what you each contributed).
-So if you’re nervous about your partner having access to the money in your joint account, then you might want to hold off until you’re ready.
+So if you’re nervous about your partner having access to the money in your joint bank account, then you might want to hold off until you’re ready.
 That said, if you’re sharing other stuff like your life’s possessions, you might be at that point where you’re also game to share money.

 At the end of the day, a joint bank account is a great way to start building a shared approach to finances, giving you both something to discuss and build habits around.